 9. National Cancer Information Center.
 Cancer incidence [Internet].
 Goyang (KR): National Cancer Information Center, c2009 [cited 2009 Oct 20].
 Available from: http://www.cancer.go.kr/cms/statics.

 ① All tables are written in English and numbered using Arabic numbers.
-The titles of tables are written concisely in clauses or phrases.
+The titles of tables are written concisely.
 The first letter of the table title starts with a capital letter.

 ② Tables should not go over one page including more than four lines of data.